 Estimated Reading Time: 2 minutes

-Among cities in the Houston region for which TWC publishes unemployment rates, Bryan had the lowest in July and Baytown the highest.
+Among the cities in the Houston region for which TWC publishes unemployment rates, Bryan had the lowest in October, and Baytown had the highest.

 Initial claims for unemployment benefits ticked up immediately after Hurricane Beryl hit Houston but have since returned to normal levels.
-The 8,257 claims logged in the first two weeks of August this year fall below the 8,474 claims logged in the same two weeks of August ’23.
+Claims averaged 3,778 per week in October, unchanged from September and nominally above the average of 3,705 in the same month last year.

 Prepared by Greater Houston Partnership Research